cfpb/pg_jobmon/README.md

     There is a compilation error that is displayed during the RPM build process.
-    This is corrected by setting the right path for pg_config This is related to the build process and does not affect the usability of the packag.
+    This is corrected by setting the right path for pg_config This is related to the build process and does not affect the usability of the package.

 ## Getting help